 - 1. Confirm the date and time (2 hours) with all members of the committee. - 2.
-Schedule a room with the Main Office. - 3.
-The Main Office will complete the online "Request for Appointment of Examining Committee" form (Form 8).
+Consult with the Main Office to reserve a room and verify all deadlines. - The Main Office will complete the online "Request for Appointment of Examining Committee" form (Form 8).
 Date, time, room, and committee member names are required.